jmhossain/gitops-workshop-guide/mq/README.md

 ### Pre-Lab 1 - Create a GitHub Personal Access Token

+1. Log in to the public GitHub account which you are using for this workshop

-1. Click on your user at the right top of the page and select Settings
+2. Click on your GitHub avatar located at the top right corner of the page and select `Settings` from the dropdown

 ![github_user_profile](images/github-user-profile.png "Screenshot of  GitHub User profile")

-2. Scroll down until you see **Developer settings** in the left sidebar and click on it.
+3. Check the left sidebar, and scroll down until you see **Developer settings**
 ![github_dev_settings](images/github-dev-settings.png "Screenshot of  Personal Access Token")

-3. Click on Personal access tokens.

-4. Click on **Generate new token**
+4. Once you have clicked on **Developer settings**, you will see a new left sidebar where you need to select **Personal access tokens**.
+You will then see a button you can click to `Generate new token`
 ![github_pat2](images/github-pat2.png "Screenshot of  Personal Access Token")

-5. Enter the name of the token and ensure the **repo** box is checked
+5. Enter a name for your new personal access token and set a suitable `Expiration`.
+Ensure the **repo** scope is checked before you click **Generate Token** at the bottom of the page
-![github_pat_name](images/github-pat-name.png "Screenshot of  Enter PAT Name") Scroll down and create the new token.
+![github_pat_name](images/github-pat-name.png "Screenshot of  Enter PAT Name")

-6. The token is displayed only once; make sure you copy it.
-You will need it multiple times during the following steps.
+6. The token is displayed only once so, make sure you copy it.
+You will need it multiple times during the next parts of the workshop.
 ![github_token](images/github-pat-token.png "Screenshot of  GitHub PAT Token")

 ---